 "Network Profiling Data Unavailable: There is no information for the network traffic you've selected."

-Currently, the Network Profiler only supports the
+Currently, the Network Profiler supports only the

 OkHttp libraries for network

 connections.
 If your app uses another network connection library, you may not be

 able to view your network activity in the Network Profiler.
 If you have received

 this error message, but your app does use

 report a bug, or

 to include your feedback in an existing report that's related to your issue.
 You